 5. What is the deadline for filing tax forms?

 You must file your tax forms by April 15, 2014.

 6. How can I get help with my income tax forms?

 The Office of International Student and Scholar Services has purchased a license for GLACIER TAX PREP an internet-based income tax preparation product for non-residents.
 GLACIER TAX PREP will prepare and print your federal tax forms.
-The ISSS will have on-line webcasts to assist students with their New York State tax forms.
 For information on GLACIER TAX PREP, go to: